Our service is personal, not automated. Not sure which numbers to give? Send all you see on the casing and we'll check for you.

 And to further complicate things, there is little in common between the various models of BMW - screws are placed in different positions under different panels.
 You will need patience and possibly access to a variety of tools including Allen keys and Torx head screwdrivers.
 Removing a radio from a BMW is OK when you know how but not a job for the fainthearted novice!
 Just be prepared.

 Classic BMW car radios: Some older radios use soldered pins on the circuit board to physically set or 'hard-code' the BMW radio security code.
 These include the Alpine CM5903L, CM5907 and CM5905.
 Please be clear, apart from the CM5905, we DO NOT offer to supply the exact unlock code for your radio.
-We supply information that will enable you to physically reset the radio to a code we will give you, if you're reasonably handy with a soldering iron.
+We supply information that will enable you to physically reset the radio to a code we give you, if you're reasonably handy with a soldering iron.

 CAN-BUS 'Paired' Units: Note that several models, such as the Philips 22DC705, 22DC795, RCC100, RCC 102 and RCD108, are electronically paired to the original vehicle's engine management system.
 You cannot (easily) transfer it from one car to another.